 Your job is to build confidence and make the decision feel safe.
 You can do this by providing strong social proof like case studies from similar companies, offering transparent implementation plans, and demonstrating a commitment to partnership and support.
 By addressing potential risks head-on, you show that you understand their concerns and have a plan to ensure a successful outcome.

-The Expectation of Fast Time-to-Value
+The Demand for a Fast Time-to-Value

 Economic buyers operate with a sense of urgency.
 They aren't interested in projects that will take years to deliver results; they expect a swift realization of value from their investments.
 This concept, often called "time-to-value," is a critical factor in their decision-making process.
 The sooner they can see a tangible return, the more attractive your proposal becomes.
 This is a key principle in frameworks like the MEDDIC sales methodology, which trains sellers to focus on the buyer's economic drivers.